-New clues to skin cancer development show sunscreen is not enoughJune 12th, 2014 in Cancer /
+New clues to skin cancer development show sunscreen is not enoughJune 12, 2014 in Medicine & Health / Cancer

 (Medical Xpress)—Scientists have shown that sunscreen cannot be relied upon alone to prevent malignant melanoma, the most deadly form of skin cancer, according to research* published in Nature.